iamgideonidoko/loft.nvim/README.md

   post_leader_marked_mapping = "l",  -- Maps to <leader>l1...9 for navigation
-  show_marked_mapping_num = true, -- Whether to show the mapping number for the 9 most recently marked buffers marked_mapping_num_style = "solid", -- The style of the mapping number window = {
+  show_marked_mapping_num = true, -- Whether to show the mapping number for the 9 most recently marked buffers marked_mapping_num_style = "solid", -- The style of the mapping number

+  --[[ The timeout in milliseconds to wait before closing the UI after moving the current buffer.
+  Defaults to 800.
+Set to 0 to disable the UI from showing at all. ]] ui_timeout_on_curr_buf_move = 800
+  window = {
     width = nil, -- Defaults to calculated width height = nil, -- Defaults to calculated height